-Year of Graduate Study Conditions for remaining in Funding Eligible Standing 1 Enroll in at least 9 hours of courses each semester.
+Year of Graduate Study Conditions for remaining in Minimally Acceptable Standing 1 Enroll in at least 9 credit hours of courses each semester.
 Maintain a high level of quality in all graduate work.
 Active in classroom and in official Department activities (including graduate colloquia).
 Enroll in PHIL 7020: Philosophical Traditions and PHIL 6920: Practicum.
 Successfully defend comprehensive exam paper by the end of the fall (1st) semester.
 Successfully defend dissertation prospectus by the end of the spring (2nd) semester.
-2 Enroll in at least 9 hours of courses each semester.
+2 Enroll in at least 9 credit hours of courses each semester.
 Enroll in PHIL 7020: Philosophical Traditions and PHIL 6920: Practicum.
 Progress toward minimum of 14 hours of thesis research (PHIL 7970).
 Dissertation in progress.
-3 Enroll in at least 9 hours of courses each semester.
+3 Enroll in at least 9 credit hours of courses each semester.
 Enroll in PHIL 7020: Philosophical Traditions and PHIL 6920: Practicum.
 Progress toward minimum of 14 hours of thesis research (PHIL 7970).
 Dissertation in progress.
 (Preferably:) Successfully defend dissertation by the end of the year (6th semester).
+If Necessary Enroll in 1-9 credit hours of courses (consult with Director of Graduate Studies each term to determine exact number of hours required).
+Enroll in or attend PHIL 7020: Philosophical Traditions and PHIL 6920: Practicum (consult with Director of Graduate Studies each term to determine whether enrollment or attendance is required).
+Progress toward minimum of 14 hours of thesis research (PHIL 7970).
+Good progress towards dissertation completion.